Simon Acland

 Simon Acland (born 27 March 1958) is a British venture capitalist and author.

 Education

 Simon Hugh Verdon Acland was educated at Eton and Lincoln College, Oxford, graduating in 1979 with an Honours Degree in Modern Languages (French and German).

 Career

 Venture capitalism

 He spent most of his venture capital career at London-based Quester.
 He specialised in backing early-stage technology businesses.
 Two of these, Surfcontrol plc and Orchestream plc, became members of the FTSE 250.
 Quester was acquired in 2007 by Spark Ventures.

-Acland is a director of a number of companies, including AIM-listed Elektron Technology plc and two Venture Capital Trusts managed by Triple Point Investment Management, TP70 2008 (I) plc and TP70 2010 plc.
-He is a Trustee of the wild flora conservation charity Plantlife.